Raymong-Zh/learngit/readme.txt

-"Git is a vsersion control system."
+"Git is a distributed vsersion control system."
 "Git is free software."